Code Enforcement/Property Maintenance

 302.8 Motor Vehicles.
 Except as provided for in other regulations, no inoperative or unlicensed motor vehicle shall be parked, kept or stored on any premises, and no vehicle shall at any time be in a state of major disassembly, disrepair, or in the process of being stripped or dismantled.
 Painting of vehicles is prohibited unless conducted inside an approved spray booth.

 303.1 Swimming Pools.
 Swimming pools shall be maintained in a clean and sanitary condition, and in good repair.
+A zoning permit is required.

 303.2 Enclosures.
 Private swimming pools, hot tubs, and spas, containing water more than 24 inches in depth shall be completely surrounded by a fence or barrier at least 48 inches in height above the finished ground level measured on the side of the barrier away from the pool.
 Gates and doors in such barriers shall be self-closing and self-latching.
 Where the self-latching device is less than 54 inches above the bottom of the gate, the release mechanism shall be located on the pool side of the gate.
 Self-closing and self-latching gates shall be maintained such that the gate will positively close and latch when released from an open position of 6 inches from the gatepost.
 No existing pool enclosure shall be removed, replaced or changed in a manner that reduces its effectiveness as a safety barrier.